 Billie Burke was well-known for her beauty, her distinct voice, and her sense of style.
-Her page on the Forgotten Hollywood website describes a “Billie Burke dress” style that was sold in the 1910s after a trademark style that she would wear during that time.
-The dress was known for its flat lacey collar, though I have yet been able to find a photograph.
+Her page on the Forgotten Hollywood website describes a “Billie Burke dress” style that was sold in the 1910s after a trademark style that she would wear during that time, complete with a flat lacey collar.

 One reason you may not recognize Billie Burke’s name in the same way that you may recognize other big stars from the time such as Mary Pickford or even later stars such as Katharine Hepburn is also one of the reasons her name was so recognizable during her own time.
 In 1914 she married Florenz Ziegfeld, one of the top Hollywood producers of the time.
 When the two had their daughter a few years later, Burke would take a step back from acting to focus on raising the child, becoming more of a Hollywood personality and fashion icon during the 1920s rather than a film headliner.

 Ziegfeld was so famous that a film was made after his death, The Great Ziegfeld.
 Unfortunately, the producers felt Burke was too old to play herself in the film, though she did act as a consultant.

 Billie Burke’s most memorable role was, of course, Glinda the Good Witch.
 And like most cast members, she comes with fun facts of her own.
 For instance, Oz enthusiasts readily mention that she was 54 at the time of filming.
 That’s 18 years older than her cousin, the Wicked Witch of the West.